freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 Some examples of this are:

-1. Do not edit off of GitHub–while you can, it's not a good idea.
+1. Do not edit files directly through GitHub – while you can, it's not a good idea.
 2. Make sure you follow the PR checklist and not just tick things off; otherwise, we won't take you seriously.
-3. Use the correct way to link PRs in the description of the PR by updating the `XXXXXX`.
+3. Use the correct way to link issues in the description of the PR by updating the `XXXXXX`.
 Do not just add issue numbers everywhere and anywhere you feel like.
 4. Use mentions in comments or review requests to a minimum or not.
 We understand you are excited about contributing, and our maintainers will get back to you as soon as they get a chance.
+5. Do not work directly off your `main` branch - create a new branch for the changes you are working on.

 > [!NOTE]
 > Your PR should be targeting changes to the curriculum in English only.
 Read [this guide](index.md#translations) instead for contributing to translations.